X-Gorn/BulkLoader/README.md

 #### Upload list of urls (2 methods):

-- send command `/link` and then send urls, separated by new line.
+- send command `/link` and then the links.
-- send txt file (links), separated by new line.
+- send txt file with links inside it.
+- regex link search.

+Note: Make sure that each link is separated.

 <details>
 <summary>